The Parkland Students Aren’t Just Clapping Back At Critics, They're Setting An Example

 I still laugh about how ridiculous adults can be & how we as children are cleaning up their mess.— Jaclyn Corin (@JaclynCorin) March 27, 2018

-Yes, they are young and as a result might feel more comfortable making blunt polarizing statements that adults might shy away from.
-Their tweets came come with their own hallmark teenage snark but, each of their assertions is based on a lived experience that cannot be disputed (even those some might try to).
+Yes, they are young and as a result might feel more comfortable making blunt polarising statements that adults might shy away from and their tweets came come with their own hallmark teenage snark, each of their assertions is based on a lived experience that cannot be disputed (even those some might try to).

-At the same time the students are quick to recognize their privilege and are doing their best to uplift marginalized voices.
-The “Parkland kids will save us” and “Parkland kids are the future” narrative has been written countless times in the month and a half since the shooting.
-There is a chance that these students will become jaded in the face of inaction by congress, but the truth is for these students, the future is now.
+At the same time the student are quick to recognise their privilege and are doing their best to uplift marginalised voices.
+The “Parkland kids will save us” and “Parkland kids are the future” narrative has been written countless times in the the month and a half since the shooting.
+There is a chance that these students will become jaded in the face of inaction by congress but the truth is for these students, the future is now.

-Their critics owe them an apology and the rest of us owe them our gratitude for the example they’ve set of how to be voices for change while demonstrating a decency and civility that is sorely lacking in our country’s leadership.
+Their critics owe them an apology and the rest of us owe them our gratitude for the example they’ve set of how to be voices for demonstrating the decency, civility that is sorely lacking in our country’s leadership.

+González speech at the March For Our Lives was a poignant reminder of just how high the stakes are.
+These students are fighting for their lives before someone else has to and no matter how nasty it gets, these students promise they are not backing away from the fight.

 Advertisement